 The third part of this initial work looks at the outcomes and desires the coachee brings to the conversation.

-As a coach, make sure you guide the coachee to focus on maximum 1-2 areas of growth or change.
-These outcomes will be the result of achieving goals, fulfilling commitments, changing habits, and bringing a compelling vision to life.
+As a coach, ensure you guide the coachee to focus on a maximum one-two areas of growth or change.
+These outcomes will result from achieving goals, fulfilling commitments, changing habits, and bringing a compelling vision to life.